Y3llow45/OSINT-reverse-image/README.md

 - [Practice](#practice)

 ## Introduction
-First thing you should try is finding the location from the image's metadata.
-If that didn't work open the image in **photoshop** and try to see if you can restore the image to it's original state ( The image could be croppped and you might be able to restore it's full size). **AI image upscale** websites are very usefull when you have to do image search using google or yandex.
-You can try to find people from the image by screenshoting their face and uploading it to **pimeyes.com** or similar.
-Finding the location from road signs and buildings is hard but not imposible.
-Finnaly you can try to gather more info by using online tools.
-Practicing on openguessr.com and geoguessr.com would help you a lot.
+First, check the image’s metadata for the location.
+If that doesn’t work, open it in Photoshop and see if you can restore the original size (it might just be cropped non-destructively).
+AI upscalers help when using Google or Yandex image search.
+To find people, screenshot their face and upload it to PimEyes or similar sites.
+Identifying locations from road signs and buildings is hard but possible.
+Finally, use online tools to gather more info.
+Practicing on openguessr.com and geoguessr.com can help you a lot.

 ## Metadata
   **On Windows**